xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 - One wallet signature to claim the Inbox ID and add the installation key (these can be batched)
 - One installation key signature (handled invisibly by the app) to consent to being added to the inbox ID.

-This process requires only one visible signature from the end user, in addition to any XMPT v2 signatures.
+This process requires only one visible signature from the end user, in addition to any XMTP v2 signatures.

 For more details, see [Group chat concepts and protocols](/protocol/v3/group-chat#security-and-encryption) and [Identity in XMTP v3](/protocol/v3/identity)